Skip to main content

 The degree to which data that are derived from different sources or methods, but which refer to the same phenomenon, are similar.

-Monthly homelessness accommodation provision and rough sleeping management information
+Monthly homelessness accommodation provision and rough sleeping

 It is important to note the following differences between the monthly management information and our publications on statutory homelessness:

-• The monthly management information relates to the number of individuals experiencing homelessness and being supported by local authorities into emergency accommodation or suitable long-term accommodation.
+• The monthly information relates to the number of individuals experiencing homelessness and being supported by local authorities into emergency accommodation or suitable long-term accommodation.

 • Our collections on statutory homelessness capture data on number of households, not individuals.
 That data relates to homelessness as defined by the Housing (Wales) Act 2014 (UK legislation).